 If there is a nasty surprise after the purchase and the goods are defective, everyone should know what to do.
 Did you know that the seller is obliged to replace the goods?
-The legal guarantee ensures that the customer has a right to working articles at all times.
+According to abbreviationfinder.org, the legal guarantee ensures that the customer has a right to working articles at all times.

 Definition of warranty – what is it actually?

 Warranty is also called guarantee for defects and liability for defects, which already clarifies the actual purpose of this regulation.
 More precisely, this means that you have an obligation towards your customers to offer faultless goods or a faultless service.
 Otherwise, you have to correct the defects at no extra charge up to two years after the delivery of the goods or after the service has been performed.

 What is the difference between warranty and guarantee?

 Although warranty and guarantee are often used interchangeably by laypeople, you should not confuse the two terms.
 While the warranty is required by law and limited to 24 months or two years, the warranty is a voluntary service on the part of the manufacturer.
 This can determine the scope as well as the type and duration of the guarantee.

 In this table the individual differences become clear again.
 It is important to know that, as the seller, you are obliged to provide a warranty, but not a guarantee.